 I refuse to feel shame for taking medication.
 I refuse to feel shame for having ADHD in the first place.
 I now actively talk about it frequently on my Instagram because every time I do, someone will tell me that they were experiencing the same thing, but they had no idea that it was normal or that anyone else felt that way.
 More than one has come back and told me they received their own diagnosis and are happier.
 They, too, are receiving the help and tools they need to coexist with ADHD and thrive.”

 This story was submitted to Love What Matters by Penelope Cavender of Chicago.
-You can follow her journey on Instagram and their Website.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: